-and the formy war is upon Euphrates; and now the Lord is with me, yea, the Lord is with me hasting me forward: depart from me, and be not against the Lord.
+771 am not sent out from the Lord God against these for my war is upon Euphrates; and now the Lord is with me, yea, the Lord is with me hasting me forward: depart from ne, and be not against the Lord.

-hariot from him, but undertook to fight with him, not regarding the words of the prophet Jeremy spoken by the mouth of he Lord:

-of Magiddo, and the princes came against king Josias.
-30 Then said the king unto his servants, very weak.
+A Plowbert Josias did not turn back his hariot from him, but undertcok to fight with him, not regarding the words of the rophet Jeremy spoken by the mouth of he Lord: 0.
+But joined battle with him in the plain of Magiddo, and the princes came against king Josias.
+30 Then said the king unto his servants, Carry me away out of the battlet for Lam very weak.
 And immediately his servants took him away out of the battle.
 31 Then gat he up upon his second chariot; and being brought back to Jerusalem died, and was buried in his father's sepulchre.

-32 And in all Jewry they mourned for Vatican Council of 1870, is that these books are equal with the rest of Scripture and pronounce a curse upon anyone who does not accept this view.
+32 And in all Jewry they mourned for

+Vatican Council of 1870, is that these books are equal with the rest of Scripture and pronounce a curse upon anyone who does not accept this view.